steph-xue/digital-business-card/README.md

 ## Overview

 This project presents a personal digital business card that brings together my background, professional interests, and contact information in a single organized interface.
 It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
-The application is divided into reusable components for the profile, About, Interests, and footer sections.
+The application is divided into reusable components for the profile, about, interests, and footer sections.
 It displays my photo, name, profession, biography, professional interests, and direct links to my email and social media profiles, keeping the information clear and easily accessible.

 <br>